UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <codeblock id="02_03">

-- Are you sure you are saving your dataframe as `pokeman_df`?
+- Are you sure you are saving your dataframe as `pokemon_df`?
 - Are you using `pd.read_csv()`?

 </codeblock>